The Best Small Music Venues in London for Live Music

 After closing its doors in 2023, the much-loved Matchstick Piehouse is set to return in 2025 under a new name: The Piehouse.

-This small but mighty indie venue built a loyal following with its weekly improv jazz nights, intimate folk gigs, and a thriving punk scene.
+This small but mighty indie venue built a loyal following with its weekly improv jazz nights, intimate folk gigs and a thriving punk scene, reflecting the wider network of grassroots jazz spaces helping sustain London's live music culture today.
 Now, thanks to a community-driven fundraising effort - supported by former staff, resident artists, and the Music Venues Trust - it’s making a comeback.

 While it’s not open just yet, The Piehouse is one to watch, as it’s bound to reclaim its place as one of London’s most exciting grassroots music hubs.